Research Project Privacy Notice

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Taking the above factors into consideration, our anticipated date of deletion for your personal data is August 2024 (within six months of the final report being published).
+Taking the above factors into consideration, our anticipated date of deletion for your personal data is 6 months after the completion of the project in August 2023, i.e. February, 2024.

 In some circumstances, we will retain an anonymised dataset (so that it can no longer be associated with you) for research or statistical purposes, in which case we may use this information indefinitely without further notice to you.